Richard (b.1843) and his descendants, son of Stephen (b.1811)

 L - R Gladys Jones (nee Grant) Anne Ryan (nee Grant) Mary Lee (nee Ryan) taken on 1 December 1969.

 Richard Grant died 18 Feb 1894 in the Toowoomba Hospital aged 51 years.
 His occupation was a lengthsman (he served on the Queensland railway maintenance division at a pay of 6 shillings per day) and his Queensland death certificate gives the informant was his son Charles, who at that time was living at Warra, Western Railway.
-A "lengthsman" was responsible for the regular inspection (walking the length) and minor maintenance (i..e repacking sleeperes, oiling fishplate bolts, replacing damaged rails etc) of a length of railway track.
-It is apparent from the map that his length covered the portion between Toowoomba and Warra
+A "lengthsman" was responsible for the regular inspection (walking the length) and minor maintenance (i..e repacking sleepers, oiling fishplate bolts, replacing damaged rails etc) of a length of railway track.
+It is apparent from the map that his length covered the portion between Toowoomba and Warra.
+There is a contempory description of the railway from the Queensland Railway Tourist Guide.
+Richard Grant was buried side by side with his wife Mary Grant (plot no F9815).

 After Richard Grant’s death in 1894, his widow Kate Elizabeth Grant had a further two children by Richard’s son (by his first marriage to Mary Bell) Charles.
 Charles & Kate never married, as indeed they were prohibited from doing by the "Table of Kindred and Affinity" of the church.
-At the time of the first childs birth, Kate was 31 and Charles was 24.
-The children are as follows;
+At the time of the first childs birth, Kate was 31 and Charles was 24. .

 Return to the Stephen Grant born 1811 information